CC-MNNIT/2021-22-Classes/WebDev/2021_04_24_WebClass-1/README.md

 	* It stands for **Inline FRAME**.
 	* HTML Iframe is used to display a **nested webpage** (a webpage within a webpage).
 	* An HTML iframe embeds another document within the current HTML document in the *rectangular region*.
-	* Youtube video can be embedded using Iframe.
+	* Youtube video, Google Map, etc can be embedded into webpage using Iframe.
 	* Read more about HTML Iframe [here](https://www.javatpoint.com/html-iframes).

 	#### [6.html](./6.html)